Devon McLorg, Director of Education, BRAC USA

 The challenges of early learning during the COVID-19 pandemic

 During BRAC’s initial response to COVID-19, our frontline staff visited households to raise awareness, highlighted precautionary and protective measures, and provided guidance on ways to support child and family wellbeing.
-Given how hard-hit many families are in communities with Play Labs, BRAC is also providing nutritional supplements to the most disadvantaged children to ensure they have the energy to learn through play.
-This intervention fits within BRAC’s broader response work, which includes providing cash transfers, food assistance, and essential health services.
-As COVID-19 continues, BRAC is committed to protecting and engaging children and caregivers and ensuring children have the resources they need for their play, learning, and wellbeing.
+Given how hard-hit many families are in communities with Play Labs, BRAC also provided nutritional supplements to the most disadvantaged children to ensure they have the energy to learn through play.
+These interventions fit within BRAC’s broader response work, which included providing cash transfers, food assistance, and essential health services.
+As COVID-19 circumstances continue to evolve, BRAC is committed to protecting and engaging children and caregivers and ensuring children have the resources they need for their play, learning, and wellbeing.

 Remote Play Labs

-With the onset of COVID-19, BRAC is adapting the Play Lab model for remote learning, ensuring delivery of quality early learning opportunities to children affected by the crisis, and helping them build better futures at a crucial stage of their development.
-Building on the foundation of the Play Lab model, BRAC is safely delivering remote playful learning experiences for children ages three to eight through radio and telecommunications platforms.
+During the onset of COVID-19, BRAC adapted the Play Lab model for remote learning, ensuring delivery of quality early learning opportunities to children affected by the crisis, and helping them build better futures at a crucial stage of their development.
+Building on the foundation of the Play Lab model, BRAC is safely delivering remote playful learning experiences for children up to age eight through radio and telecommunications platforms.

-Remote Play Labs will reach more than 76,000 children in Bangladesh, Tanzania, and Uganda to support children’s social, cognitive, and language development and ensure caregivers are equipped to support children’s wellbeing and remote learning.
-Radio Play Labs will also reach millions of additional children with play-based learning content through local radio stations.
-These interventions will enable children and their families to stay connected, continue learning, and maintain their wellbeing through the global pandemic.
-Play Labs use of telecommunications and radio to reach children and families in this time will serve as a foundation to ‘build back better’, as remote learning will be a valuable modality in the contexts where BRAC works during the COVID-19 crisis and beyond.
+Remote Play Labs reach more than 100,000 children in Bangladesh, Tanzania, and Uganda to support children’s social, cognitive, and language development and ensure caregivers are equipped to support children’s wellbeing and remote learning.
+Radio Play Labs also reach millions of additional children with play-based learning content through local radio stations.
+These interventions enable children and their families to stay connected, continue learning, and maintain their wellbeing as the pandemic continues.
+Play Labs' use of telecommunications and radio to reach children and families in this time will serve as a foundation to ‘build back better’, as remote learning will continue to be a valuable modality in the contexts where BRAC works during the COVID-19 crisis and beyond.

-- Radio Play Labs: To expand our reach even further and reach millions of additional families, BRAC is adapting elements of its flagship Play Curriculum and parenting curriculum for radio to share interactive, playful activities for literacy and numeracy, hold storytelling sessions, and share messages on child development, positive parenting, nutrition, stimulation, safety, and wellbeing.
+- Radio Play Labs: To expand our reach even further, BRAC has adapted elements of its flagship Play Curriculum and parenting curriculum for national and community radio.
+During the radio sessions, Play Leaders and teachers lead interactive, playful activities for literacy and numeracy; hold storytelling sessions; and share messages on child development, positive parenting, nutrition, stimulation, safety, and wellbeing.
+Parents and older siblings are actively encouraged to participate and help create a child-friendly and playful environment at home.

 Since the onset of the crisis, BRAC has iterated on implementation of the remote learning model, integrating components that address the increased prevalence of domestic and gender-based violence through an increased focus on child protection and meaningful engagement and mental health support for both mothers and fathers.
 BRAC has also learned the value of building on existing infrastructure through partnership with national hotlines, particularly in Tanzania, which has led to government buy-in and support, and ensured that the model is sustainable and accessible.

-Founded in Bangladesh in 1972 as a small relief effort, BRAC is now a world-class global development organization working in eleven countries around the world Ranked the number one NGO in the world for the sixth time in 2020, BRAC runs programs in education, youth empowerment, health care, agriculture, humanitarian response, and more.
+Founded in Bangladesh in 1972 as a small relief effort, BRAC is now a world-class global development organization working in eleven countries around the world.
+Ranked the number one NGO in the world for the seventh time in 2021, BRAC runs programs in education, youth empowerment, health care, agriculture, humanitarian response, and more.
 Play Labs build on the organization's expertise as one of the world’s leading education providers for marginalized children, with more than 12 million graduates of its pre-primary and primary programs.

 HundrED Academy Review